rchain/architecture-docs/contracts/contract-design.rst

 The first three terms denote I/O, describing the actions of message passing:

 * :code:`0` is the form of the inert or stopped process that is the ground of the model.

-* The input term, :code:`for( ptrn1 <- x1; … ; ptrnN <- xN )P`, is the form of an input-guarded process, P, listening for a set of patterns, ptrnN, on a set of channels, xN.
-On receiving such a pattern, continuation P is invoked [#]_.
-Scala programmers will notice the “for-comprehension” as syntactic sugar for treating channel access monadically [#]_.
+* The input term, :code:`for( ptrn1 <- x1; … ; ptrnN <- xN )P`, is the form of an
+  input-guarded process, :code:`P`, listening for a set of patterns, :code:`ptrnN`, on a set of channels, :code:`xN`.
+On receiving such a pattern, continuation P is invoked [#f2]_.
+Scala programmers will notice the 'for-comprehension' as syntactic sugar for treating channel access monadically [#f3]_.
 The result is that all input-channels are subject to pattern matching, which constructs an input-guard of sorts.

-.. [#] See Scala Documentation: For-Comprehensions
-.. [#] See Scala Documentation: Delimited Continuations

-* The output term, :code:`x!( y )`, sends some name, y, on channel, x.
-Hence, y may be a variable, a channel, a quoted process, @P, or a pattern.
+* The output term, :code:`x!( y )`, sends some name, :code:`y`, on channel, :code:`x`.
+  Hence, :code:`y` may be a variable, a channel, a quoted process, :code:`@P`, or a pattern.

 The next term is structural, describing concurrency: